 Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The other information contained under the headings of "Report on Improper Payments" is presented for purposes of additional analysis and is not a required part of the financial statements.
-This information has not been subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we do not express an opinion or provide any assurance on it.
+The other information contained in OPIC's Annual Management Report under the headings of "Report on Improper Payments" and "Agency Head Letter" is presented for purposes of additional analysis and is not a required part of the financial statements.
+This information has not been subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we do not express an opinion or provide any assurance on the Other Information.